rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

 ## How about types of agents?

 ArchivesSpace stores the agent type in the schema but it also uses it when organizing API access via the URL (e.g. /agents/software, /agents/people).

-These are the types we'll accomodate.

 + corporate_entities
 + families